 Penteli Mountain is a great place for a family picnic in Athens.
 Penteli Mountain is historically important because it’s where the marble for the Parthenon was quarried.
 The stone was then moved down to the city with an intricate network of carts and pulleys, and you can still see the tracks today.
 Penteli Mountain also hosts the Athens National Observatory, several educational farms, monasteries, and churches.
 But the most fascinating thing about the mountain is certainly the Davelis Cave, a mysterious place surrounded by myth and local superstition.
 One of the easiest ways to find a place to collect wildflowers on Penteli is to drive up to Moni Kimiseos and park your car nearby.
 The monastery is worth a visit and in the mountains next to it are many wildflowers and herbs.

 Need to let go off more energy and picking flowers is not enough?
 Head over to the Adventure Park in Malakasa.
-Although this climbing forest is located a bit outside of Athens, I wanted it to be on this list of my favorite parks in Athens with kids.
-The climbing park is one of our favorite activities because it combines nature, sports, and free play.
+Although this climbing forest is located a bit outside of Athens, I wanted it to be on this list of my favourite parks in Athens with kids.
+The climbing park is one of our favourite activities because it combines nature, sports, and free play.
 It is beautiful in spring and full of wildflowers.
 Picnic tables are everywhere and lots of shade will protect you from the strong spring sun.
 It is OK to bring your own picnic basket.
 I wrote about it in my blog post The Adventure Park great for kids and teens.

 If you need more inspiration for parks in Athens, please check out my previous post about Animal Parks in Athens.